SonDo580/photo-app/README.md

 # The project is from EasyFrontend channel

 - I don't use lazy loading as the instructor
-- Different syntax for React-Router (new version)
+- Use different syntax for React-Router (new version)